 To maintain comparability over time, the Child Care Benefit and Child Care Rebate are included in the estimates of welfare services expenditure (rather than cash payments) since, historically, these payments were paid to the service providers rather than directly to households.

-• In 2019–20, the total amount spent by governments on welfare services was estimated at $64.0 billion, representing a $7.0 billion real increase (12%) from 2018–19.
-This was higher than the average real growth in the decade to 2019–20 (7.7%).
+In 2021–22, the total amount spent by governments on welfare services was estimated at $85.1 billion, representing a $8.1 billion real increase (10.5%) from 2020–21 (Figure 4).
+Note that this growth in 2021–22 was above the 10-year historical trend before the pandemic (2008–09 to 2018–19; Figure 5).

 Which welfare services are included?

-Welfare services encompass a range of Australian and state and territory government services and programs to support and assist people directly and the community – such as family support services, youth programs, child care services, services for older people and services for people with disability.
+Welfare services encompass a range of Australian and state and territory government services and programs to support and assist people directly and the community – such as family support services, youth programs, childcare services, services for older people and services for people with disability.

 Welfare services expenditure presented on this page is reported for the target groups specified in the COFOG-A (ABS 2015) for the provision of social protection as services provided to individual persons and households, and as services provided on a collective basis:

-• welfare services for family and children; for example, youth support services
+• welfare services for family and children, for example, youth support services

 • welfare services for the aged; for example, home and community care services

-• welfare services for people with disability; for example, personal assistance
+• welfare services for people with disability, for example, personal assistance

 • welfare services not elsewhere classified (ABS 2015).

-Welfare spending defined according to these 4 target groups does not necessarily include all government spending on services that may have a welfare benefit.
-For example, some programs relevant to people with disability that might be considered welfare services are in the COFOG-A categories of education, health or housing.
+Welfare spending as defined according to these 4 target groups does not necessarily include all government spending on services that may have a welfare benefit.
+For example, some programs relevant to people with disability that might be considered welfare services are in the COFOG-A categories of education, health, or housing.
 Employment services are not included.
 Australian Government and state and territory governments funding for welfare services for people with disability under the NDIS are included on this page.

 Non-government community service organisations